 Seriously!
 This country is certainly no better off since he took office.
 As a matter of fact, it’s worse in some ways.

-The growing economy would have continued without him and not be in jeopardy of failing now because of his ineptness.
+The growing economy would have continued without him and despite things looking good, it may be in jeopardy of failing down the road due his policies and lack of bipartisan agreements.
 All the helpful and needed regulations put in place by Obama would still be there benefiting us.
-Our relationships with other countries are certainly worse.
-I believe we would be more united than divided without him in office.
+We would certainly be more united than divided without him in office.
 Hate wouldn’t be so rampant.
-And there wouldn’t be a criminal and Russian investigations going on that are slowly showing signs that Trump is everything I always thought him to be.
-(A lying, vile, narcissistic, ass-wipe.)
+Our relationships with other countries would be much better.
+And there wouldn’t be criminal and Russian investigations going on that are slowly showing signs that Donald Trump may be what I’ve long thought him to be all along.
+(A lying, vile, narcissistic whiner.)

 I know, I know.
 Hillary had email problems and a sordid past.
 But I never said she was a wonderful person.
 I just believed that she had the knowledge and strength to run a country.